shczhen/docs/tidb-lightning/tidb-lightning-configuration.md

 host = "172.16.31.1"
 port = 4000
 user = "root"
-# Configure the password to connect to TiDB.
-The password can either be plaintext or Base64 encoded.
 password = ""
 # Table schema information is fetched from TiDB via this status-port.
 status-port = 10080